Pentax SMC-DA 21mm f/3.2 AL Limited - Review / Test Report - Analysis

 Page 2 of 3

-The DA 21mm f/3.2 produces a relatively pronounced degree of barrel distortions (~2%) - this
+The DA 21mm f/3.2 produces a relatively pronounced degree of barrel distortion (~2%) - this

 is not dramatic but a bit higher than expected/desirable for a newly designed fix-focal lens.